 To find out more about the Maison Talents & Violon’celles, discover the video made for the opening :

-This is in the 10th Arrondissement of Paris, Villa du Lavoir, that Anaïs Jarnoux, a furniture upholstery with a leatherwork specialty, introduces us to her world in Episode 4 of our video-portrait series on the Foundation's artisans.
+In the 11th Arrondissement of Paris, Bernard Mauffret, a contemporary cabinetmaker designer, introduces us to his world in Episode 8 of our video-portrait series on the Foundation’s artisans.